Skip to content

 Post Treatment Nutrition Workshop

-Fresh vegetables and fruits spilling from a paper bag, including lettuce, carrots, tomatoes, cabbage, cucumbers, citrus, and peppers.
+Fresh vegetables and fruits spilling from a paper bag, including lettuce, carrots, tomatoes, cabbage, cucumbers, citrus, and peppers, promoting a workshop on nutrition after cancer treatment.

 What you eat plays a vital role in how you feel after cancer treatment.
 But with so much nutrition advice out there, it’s easy to feel overwhelmed.
 What foods support healing?
 How do you improve energy levels?
 Can nutrition help prevent deficiencies and support immune function?
 Join us to answer many common questions about nutrition and cancer.

-Fresh vegetables and fruits spilling from a paper bag, including lettuce, carrots, tomatoes, cabbage, cucumbers, citrus, and peppers.
+Fresh vegetables and fruits spilling from a paper bag, including lettuce, carrots, tomatoes, cabbage, cucumbers, citrus, and peppers, promoting a workshop on nutrition after cancer treatment.

 About this Workshop